 Towards this effort, the Navigation Center maintains www.hbhomelesssolutions.com, a website that provides general information about the Center and informs the public of the Center's work through weekly Homeless Services Updates.
-Funding for the Center will continue through FY 2022/23 as the City intends on repurposing the property into a permanent supportive housing (PSH) development that provides affordable housing to the chronically homeless.
+Funding for the Center will continue through FY 2023/24 as the City intends on repurposing the property into a permanent supportive housing (PSH) development that provides affordable housing to the chronically homeless.
 The housing will be paired with services to help individuals achieve social and economic stability.
 Updates will continue to be provided on the Center's website.

-In FY 2022/23, the City will continue its dedication to assisting families in Huntington Beach with much needed rental assistance to prevent homelessness.
+Finally, in FY 2023/24, the City will continue its dedication to assisting families in Huntington Beach with much needed rental assistance to prevent homelessness.
 Since 2014, Huntington Beach has offered a Tenant Based Rental Assistance Program that has helped hundreds of extremely low- and very-low income homeless, senior, Veteran, and family households.
-In FY 2022/23, tenant based rental assistance will continue to be offered through Families Forward and Mercy House.
+In FY 2023/24, tenant based rental assistance will continue to be offered through Families Forward.